geopm/geopm/service/docs/source/GEOPM_CXX_MAN_PluginFactory.3.rst

   a registered type.
 If the type was not registered, an exception is thrown.
   The *plugin_name* parameter is used to look up the desired dictionary.

-BUILDING A PLUGIN SHARED OBJECT
+Building A Plugin Shared Object
 -------------------------------

 A GEOPM plugin is a shared object file that is loaded at runtime by